USS Hornet (CV-8): Service history

 Before the attack on Pearl Harbor, Hornet trained out of Norfolk.
 A hint of a future mission occurred on 2 February 1942 when Hornet departed Norfolk with two Army Air Forces B-25 Mitchell medium bombers on deck.
 Once at sea, the planes were launched to the surprise and amazement of Hornet's crew.
 Her men were unaware of the meaning of this experiment.
 Hornet returned to Norfolk, prepared to leave for combat, and sailed for the West Coast on 4 March via the Panama Canal.

 Doolittle Raid, April 1942

 Hornet arrived at Naval Air Station Alameda, California, on 20 March 1942 with her own planes on the hangar deck.
-By midafternoon on 1 April, she loaded 16 B-25s on the flight deck, under the command of Lieutenant Colonel James H. Doolittle, 70 United States Army Air Corps officers and 64 enlisted men reported aboard.
+By mid-afternoon on 1 April, she loaded 16 B-25s on the flight deck, under the command of Lieutenant Colonel James H. Doolittle, 70 United States Army Air Corps officers and 64 enlisted men reported aboard.
 In company of her escort, Hornet departed Alameda on 2 April under sealed orders.
 That afternoon, Captain Mitscher informed his men of their mission: a bombing raid on Japan.